sdvickers98/markdown-toc/README.md

 # markdown-toc
-Bash script to generate a table of contents (ToC) for a markdown file based on headers
+Bash script to generate a table of contents (ToC) for a markdown file based on headers.
+This certainly isn't the most elegant solution, but it gets the job done (kinda...see below for exceptions).

 ## Important notes about usage